yakuana/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+        Relational databases are databases that store their data in tables.
+Whereas, SQL is the standard language used to manage databases and the data within them.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+        Primary keys are used to uniquely identify each row/entry in a database.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+        Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+      This type of relationships is modeled by adding a foreign key in the many side of the relationship that points to the primary key in the table that represents the one side.

 ## Minimum Viable Product